-Hawaii’s 1921 Territorial Legislature funds construction of the Living Memorial with its 100 X 40 meter saltwater swimming pool was built to honor 101 who died and the nearly 10,000 others who served in WWI from Hawaii with $250,000.
+Hawaii’s 1921 Territorial Legislature funds construction of the Living Memorial with its 100 X 40 meter saltwater swimming pool.
+It was built to honor 101 who died and the 10,000 others from Hawaii who served in World War I. Cost: $250,000.

-Opened on August 24, 1927, the birthday of Olympic Gold Medalist and godfather of modern surfing, Duke Kahanamoku, who dives in for the first ceremonial swim before a cheering, capacity crowd of more than 7,000.
+Opened on Aug.
+24, 1927, the birthday of Olympic Gold Medalist and godfather of modern surfing, Duke Kahanamoku, who dives in for the first ceremonial swim before a cheering, capacity crowd of more than 7,000.

 During its heyday, the Natatorium hosts celebrity swimmers including Esther Williams, Buster Crabbe and Johnny Weissmuller as well as some 34 members of the International Swimming Hall of Fame.
-It is later also used by the DOE for its mandatory elementary school Learn to Swim Program.
+It is later also used by the Hawaii Department of Education for its mandatory elementary school Learn to Swim Program.
 Hawaii’s last Olympic swimmer learned to swim at the Natatorium.

-Owned by the State but operated under and executive order by the City, the Natatorium is closed in 1979 due to thirty years of neglect.
-Prior to its closure in 1979, the last recorded public investment in capital maintenance was $100,000 in 1949.
+Owned by the State but operated under an executive order by the City, the Natatorium is closed in 1979 due to 30 years of neglect.
+Prior to its closure, the last recorded public investment in capital maintenance is $100,000 in 1949.

-In 1997 the same team that designed the highly successful Ko’olina Swimming Lagoons completes an exhaustive study of coastal conditions, structural integrity and construction alternatives.
+In 1997, the same ocean engineering team that designed the highly successful Ko’olina Swimming Lagoons completes exhaustive coastal conditions, structural and construction alternatives studies.
 After considering everything from removal to modifications to full restoration, the State concludes that complete restoration with a re-engineered pool is the most sensible option.
 The re-designed pool would be Hawaii’s only fully ADA-accessible saltwater swimming venue with lifts for wheelchair-bound swimmers to enter the pool.

 In 2001, façade, locker rooms, lifeguard offices, volleyball court and parking lot are repaired and reopened before a small but vocal opposition group uses the Department of Health to put the restoration on hold.
 The DOH takes three years to promulgate saltwater pool rules.
 By this time, construction team has demobilized, a new administration has taken over at Honolulu Hale and the project is halted.